SalishSeaCast/FVCOM-Cmd/docs/subcommands.rst

 It is your responsibility to ensure that these symlinks match the forcing directories given in your namelist files.

 Finally,
-the run directory contains 3 files, :file:`NEMO-code_rev.txt`, :file:`NEMO-forcing_rev.txt`,
+if the run description YAML file contains a :kbd:`vcs revisions` section, the run directory will contain 1 or more files whose names end with :file:`_rev.txt`.
+The file names begin with the root directory names of the version control repositories given in the :kbd:`vcs revisions` section.
-and :file:`XIOS-code_rev.txt` that contain the output of the :command:`hg parents` command executed in the directories given by the :kbd:`NEMO-code`, :kbd:`forcing`, and :kbd:`XIOS` keys in the :kbd:`paths` section of the run description file, respectively.
+The files contain the output of the :command:`hg parents -v` command executed in the listed version control repositories.
-Those file provide a record of the last committed changesets in each of those directories, which is important reproducibility information for the run.
+Those files provide a record of the last committed revision of the repositories that will be in effect for the run, which is important reproducibility information for the run.
+If any of the listed repositories contain uncommitted changes, the paths of the files and their status codes, the output of the :command:`hg status -mardC` command, will be appended to the repository's :file:`_rev.txt` file.
+Please see the :ref:`NEMO-3.6-VCS-Revisions` for more details.

 Run Directory Contents for NEMO-3.4